 Joining our Sixth Form means you being a part of the drive and commitment by staff and students to make Wingate Sixth Form Study Centre an environment of excellence for advanced learning.
 You will find a constructive atmosphere, one where we are determined to ensure that your time here is successful and you achieve the best academic results you can.
 Part of our school ethos is that we are a family and as such, we help and support each other.
 This means that the student, the school and parents work together.
 Our approach is transparent and we will discuss student progress together on a regular basis.
 Wingate Sixth Form is completely selective.
 An invitation into the Sixth Form is formally made on an individual basis taking into account not only academic achievement but also punctuality, attendance, work ethic & attitude towards study and behaviour.
 Studying Advanced level subjects is not always the right environment for a student.
 We will tell you if we feel this is the case.
 It is not automatic that a student passes from Yr 12 to Yr 13.

-All AS & A Level courses are academically demanding, they require success at IGCSE and you will need a minimum of 5 A to C grades or levels 9 to 5 to include English as a First Language and Mathematics.
-Some subjects require a minimum entry level of A to B or 9 to 6 grades.
+All AS & A Level and BTEC courses are academically demanding, they require success at IGCSE and you will need a minimum of 5 9 to 4 grades to include English as a First Language and Mathematics.
+Some subjects require a minimum entry level of 9 to 7 grades.

 Entering Wingate Sixth Form is a big step.
 There are lots of challenges and opportunities, many exciting and many demanding.
 Although you are expected to be responsible for managing your time, any non-contact lessons should be considered to be an extension to your lessons and the time used for personal further study.
 This will give you the opportunity to develop independent study skills, further your curriculum studies, research career options, take online courses and undertake school-based work experience.
-Project work is a feature of many A Level courses and you will be expected to complete this work in these study times or, if you are working in a team, you can work together in S4 or S5 classrooms in the Sixth Form Study Centre.
+Project work is a feature of many A Level and BTEC courses and you will be expected to complete this work in these study times or, if you are working in a team, you can work together in the Sixth Form Study Centre or timetabled study rooms.
 There are also classrooms allocated for silent study.
 You will be expected to take responsibility for your own learning with the help, advice and support of your teachers, tutors and supervisors.
 Alongside your studies you will have the opportunity to take on a range of responsibilities such as organising charity events or assisting with activities in school.
 Indeed, the expectation is that you do carry out extra-curricular activities based on your interests and future plans.
 We actively encourage you to undertake work experience during the holidays.
 These enhance your university or job applications and help make you a 'well-rounded' individual.
 For new students whose first language is not English and who may find the technical English language too difficult to study at Advanced level, we may be able to offer a place in Year 11.
-This will give you the opportunity to study a number of IGCSE subjects where we expect you to achieve at least a grade C or level 5 in First Language English, Mathematics and other chosen subjects.
+This will give you the opportunity to study a number of IGCSE subjects where we expect you to achieve at least a level 5 in First Language English, Mathematics and other chosen subjects.
 This option allows you to improve your English skills and also introduces you to the technical terminology that is a part of all subject examinations.
-The following year, you may be eligible to begin your studies for AS & A levels in Year 12 but under the same criteria as all other students.
+The following year, you may be eligible to begin your studies for AS & A levels in Year 12 but under the same cri